-4 A student may choose an additional major or minor.
-The completion requirements are set out in the Additional Majors and Minors Regulations on page 526.
+4 A student may choose an additional major and/or one or more minors.
+The completion requirements are set out in the Additional Majors Regulations and the Minors Regulations on page 559.

 5 This degree may be taken as part of an approved conjoint programme of study.
 The completion requirements are set out in the Conjoint Bachelor's Degrees section of this Calendar.